Baka-14/Python_Projects/README.md

 # Python_Projects
 1.Random Food Name Generator

 2.Word frequency counter using nltk

+3.Made Fractal art and tiling with the help of recursion